modxorg/Docs/en/xpdo/getting-started/creating-a-model-with-xpdo/defining-a-schema/defining-the-database-and-tables.md

 - **default** — The default starting value of the field should none be set.
 - **index** _(deprecated)_ — An optional field, when set, will add a type of index to the field.
 Some of the values are "pk", "index", and "fk".

-<div class="warning">**index is deprecated**
+**index is deprecated**
  The _index_ attribute is deprecated for Schema Version 1.1 and ignored when you generate your models as version 1.1.
-This is only valid for models with no version attribute (or the version set explicitly to 1.0).</div>Next, we'll define the indexes we want our table to have:
+This is only valid for models with no version attribute (or the version set explicitly to 1.0).

+Next, we'll define the indexes we want our table to have:

 ```
 <pre class="brush: php"><index alias="name" name="name" primary="false" unique="false" type="BTREE">